-40 Years Ago: John Lennon Ordered to Leave the US by Immigration Authorities
+When John Lennon Was Ordered to Leave U.S. by Immigration Authorities

-The dynamic duo then each waved a white handkerchief, declaring "surrender and submission."
+Using that leverage, Lennon continued, "As two ambassadors of Nutopia, we ask for diplomatic immunity, and recognition in the United Nations for our country and its people."
+The duo then each waved a white handkerchief, declaring "surrender and submission."
 It turns out that citizenship was obtained by simply declaring your awareness of Nutopia.
 Keep in mind this was 1973, and idealistic naivety had yet to be totally extinguished.

 "It became clear to me that he was a guy of major principal," said Lennon's attorney, Leon Wildes.
 "He understood that what was being done to him was wrong.
 It was an abuse of the law, and he was willing to stand up and try to shine the big light on it."